 - Plain Beef Broth - in a pinch and don't have time to make the full recipe.
 Though not as flavorful, you can use plain beef broth in a pinch for french dip or extra flavor to any meat.

-- Gluten free- This can be a gluten free option by making this recipe excluding the flour.
-You still get all the same tastes, they texture will be slightly different.
+- Gluten free- This can be a gluten free option by making substituting corn starch, which is gluten free, for the flour.

 - Garlic and herb- Make this a garlic and herb option by adding 1 teaspoon of garlic powder and 1 tablespoon of Italian seasoning.

-- Chicken- Make this a chicken au jus style by using chicken broth instead of beef broth.
+- Chicken or Turkey- Make this a turkey or chicken au jus style by using chicken broth or turkey broth instead of beef broth.
 Use all of the same ingredients and enjoy this with poultry meals.

 - Dairy Free- Make this dairy free by not using butter in this recipe.
 Use dripping from the meat instead for the fat.